raviiiit/docs/pages/articles/advanced/buffers/how-to-use-buffers/content.md

 ## Where You See Buffers:

-In the wild, buffers are usually seen in the context of binary data coming from streams, such as `fs.createReadStream`.
+In the wild, buffers are usaually seen in the context of binary data coming from streams, such as `fs.createReadStream`.

 ## Usage: